 First and foremost, I am not a doctor.
 As a researcher and journalist, I have read several dozen medical related books, hundreds of medical research studies, and researched many health related topics.
-In addition, I’ve been advised by several Lyme literate doctors, and continue to receive treatment for Lyme disease personally.
+In addition, I’ve been advised by several Lyme literate doctors, and continue to receive treatment for Lyme disease and toxic mold exposure personally.

 For me, hacking is about solving problems through critical thinking including creative and unconventional means.
 Little did I know the same principles and processes I learned from hacking computers, tinkering with electronics, and developing software would one day be applied to a disease in an attempt to cure myself, and others.

 Lyme disease is caused by a spirochete called Borrelia Burgdorferi, named after its discoverer William Burgdorfer, and a combination of co-infections including various viruses, Rickettsia, Babesia, Bartonella, among others.
 Borrelia Burgdorferi is technically a corkscrew-shaped bacterium.
 However, it is in a class of its own when compared to other bacteria.
 It is commonly mistaken that Lyme disease is a simple bacterial infection.
 However, it has characteristics that make it unusual.
 One of those characteristics is Borrelia’s ability to form what is called a biofilm.
 While biofilms are not unique to Lyme disease, the biofilms that Borrelia produces are particularly tricky given its shape and ability to burrow into organs, joints, nerves, and brain tissue.